Odrick Ray

-Odrick Ray (born May 24, 1989) is a former American football defensive end and defensive tackle.
+Odrick Ray (born May 24, 1989) is an American former football defensive end and defensive tackle.
 He was signed by the Jaguars as an undrafted free agent in 2011.
 He played college football at Tulsa.

 Professional career

 Jacksonville Jaguars

-Ray signed with the Jacksonville Jaguars following the 2011 NFL Draft as a rookie free agent.
+Ray signed with the Jacksonville Jaguars following the 2011 NFL draft as a rookie free agent.
 Ray was cut on September 3, 2011, during final cuts.

 On May 7, 2012, Ray was re-signed after a workout with the Jaguars.
 On August 31, he was waived/injured.
 He was released from injured reserve on October 15.